atlassian/data-center-helm-charts/docs/docs/examples/monitoring/PROMETHEUS.md

 Install [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) Helm chart (call your release `prometheus-stack`).

-Once [JMX metrics are exposed](../../../userguide/OPERATION/#monitoring) in your product Helm chart, Helm will create a dedicated jmx service, and you can now create a `ServiceMonitor` object so that Prometheus starts scraping metrics:
+Once [JMX metrics are exposed](../../../userguide/OPERATION/#monitoring) in your product Helm chart, Helm will create a dedicated `JMX` service, and you can now create a `ServiceMonitor` object so that Prometheus starts scraping metrics:

 ```yaml